Sanchez, Lewis lead Twins past Athletics 3-1 – KION546

 UP NEXT

-RHP Dylan Bundy (3-2, 5.76 ERA) is expected to be activated to start Tuesday for Minnesota after a bout with COVID-19.
+RHP Dylan Bundy (3-2, 5.76 ERA) will be activated to start Tuesday for Minnesota after a bout with COVID-19.
 Bundy last pitched on May 4 at Baltimore.
 RHP James Kaprielian (0-2, 4.97) is scheduled to start for the A’s.

 With a win, the Twins would take their first series in Oakland since sweeping a two-game set in May 2011.
 They have lost their last 10 series at the Coliseum.